Frequently Asked Questions about

 Another study that involved Adventists and how their diet and general lifestyle choices contribute to good health is the Blue Zone Studies.
 This one was conducted by Dan Buetner and the National Geographic organization.

 The Blue Zone Studies found that there are five places in the world with high concentrations of people who lived to be 100+ years.
-And these individuals had grown old without diseases like diabetes and cancer.
+And these individuals have grown old without diseases like diabetes and cancer.

 One of these places is Loma Linda, California.
 A place with the highest concentration of Adventists in America.
 Loma Linda Adventists live up to a decade longer than the average American, which is primarily attributed to their diet and lifestyle.

-Do I Have to be a Vegetarian to be an Adventist?
+Do I Have to be a vegetarian to be an Adventist?